GuusKemperman/GuusKemperman.github.io/_posts/2024-10-12-utility-ai.md

 ## Optimising Evaluation

-The intuitive approach for choosing the next state is by going over each entity and evaluating each of it's components.
+The intuitive approach for choosing the next state is by going over each entity and evaluating each of its components.

 ![](/img/projects/y2/coral/UtilityAISlow.png)